NETWORK SUMMER SEMINARS

 Who is eligible for accommodations in NYU campus housing?
 Housing accommodations are provided for participants who reside more than fifty miles from NYU's Washington Square Campus in New York City.
 Participants living within 50 miles who wish to reside on-campus, can arrange housing accommodations upon payment of a fee.
 Please contact the Network offices for more information and to check on housing accommodations availability.

 Can my family stay with me in my NYU residence room?
 NYU housing policy explicitly forbids anyone other than the FRN participant from occupying NYU residential housing.
 No exceptions can be made and the policy is strictly enforced.
 Family and friends may find reasonably priced accommodations at a number of hotels and bed & breakfasts in or close to Greenwich Village.
 The FRN does not specifically recommend any hotels; however, we list four relatively inexpensive hotels below as a courtesy to our participants.
-We encourage anyone interested in hotel accommodations to research the subject thoroughly on the World-Wide-Web or through a guide-book to New York City.
+We encourage anyone interested in hotel accommodations to research the subject thoroughly on the internet or through a guide-book to New York City.
 Discounted rates at New York City hotels may be available from www.hotels.com, www.quikbook.com, or other online reservation sites.
-The following hotels are closest to campus:

 Will I have health/medical coverage while I am staying at NYU?
 No. Medical coverage is the responsibility of each individual participant.
 We encourage participants to check with their insurance company on policies regarding medical emergencies while away from home.

 Will I have voice-mail in my room?
 No. The rooms are not equipped with voice-mail.
-Callers may leave messages for you at Founderís Hall front desk.
+Callers may leave messages for you at Founder's Hall front desk.

 What personal items should I bring with me to NYU's residence hall?
 Each room will be provided with a linen packet containing a sheet, blanket, pillow, pillowcase, and small towel.
 For your comfort, we recommend that all Network Summer participants bring their own extra-long twin sheet, regular sized towel, hangers, alarm clock, toiletries, and personal belongings for the week.
 Rooms are not equipped with amenities and are air-conditioned.

-What materials should I bring with me to my Network Summer 2012 seminar?
-All Network Summer participants should bring the prescribed books, BlackBoard Articles, and the printed syallbus with them.
+What materials should I bring with me to my Network Summer seminar?
+All Network Summer participants should bring the prescribed books, NYU Wiki Articles, and the printed syllabus with them.
 Although it is summer, please keep in mind that the NYU buildings are air-conditioned.
 We recommend that you carry a sweater with you throughout the seminar week.

 Will I have access to the NYU gym?
 NYU gyms are not open to short-term visitors.
 A number of commercial gyms are available in the neighborhood, each offering access for a day or week at a given rate.